Natural Health & Wellness

 • Depression

-What food has the most GABA? or How can I get GABA naturally?
+What food has the most GABA, and how can I get GABA naturally?

 GABA on its own can not be found in everyday foods, but claims have been made that foods containing certain flavonoids and antioxidants can increase the production and activity of GABA in the body.